mesuli95/Data-Governance/README.md

 * By continuously monitoring the quality of the data in your organization, opportunities and issues may be revealed in a timely manner.
 * Then, if deemed appropriate, actions can be prioritized.

+# Insight Management

+* Data forms the building blocks of many business functions.
+* In support of decision-making — arguably its most important value — data is the source for almost all insight.
+* As a basic definition, business insight is sometimes referred to as information that can make a difference.
+* It’s not enough to simply collect lots of data and expect that insight will suddenly emerge.
+There must be an attendant management process.
+* Thus, insight management means ensuring that data and information are capable of delivering insight.
+* Insight management begins with gathering and analyzing data from different sources.
+* In order to determine what data to process, those responsible for insight management must deeply understand the organization’s information needs.
+* They must be knowledgeable about what data has value.
+In addition, these analysts must know how information flows across the organization and who it must reach.
+* With the data gathered and processed, analytics will be applied — this is the interpretation of the data and its implications.
+* Insight management involves designing and creating the most effective manner to communicate any findings.
+* For different audiences, different mechanisms may be required.
+* This is seldom a one-size-fits-all.
+Some people will want an executive summary while others may want the painful details.
+* For an insight to be most valuable, it must be the right information, at the right time, in the right format, for the right people.
+But this in general is no simple task.

+# Reporting

+*